openfoodfacts/openfoodfacts-webcomponents/README.md

 6. Use the `barcode` of the product to annotate it.

 ### To use it like a library check the [web-components/README.md](web-components/README.md) file

+## Documentation

+Link to documentation will be available soon.

+To work on document let see [this](web-components/docs/README.md)